Photo by Andy Gregory

 The Legend of St Beuno

-Legend tells us that on a journey from the Lleyn Peninsula to Anglesey, the small boat carrying the seventh-century Welsh missionary St Benuo, was suddenly rocked by a gust of wind and his book of sermons was dropped into the sea.
-St Beuno was distraught as he watched years of work and prayerful insight sink beneath the waves.
 It was at this point that a miracle happened.
 A brown bird with a long, downward curving bill wheeled out from the shore and swooped down to the water, picked up the book and returned it to the shore to dry on the rocks.
-Overcome with gratitude, St Beuno blessed the curlew and decreed that from that moment on, curlew nests would always be difficult to find and should be protected for ever, and indeed curlew nests are notoriously difficult to spot!
+Overcome with gratitude, St Beuno blessed the Curlew and decreed that from that moment on, Curlew nests would always be difficult to find and should be protected for ever, and indeed Curlew nests are notoriously difficult to spot!

 The Seven Whistlers

 Cries that forebode disaster; in both English and Welsh mythology the Seven Whistlers were seven birds that would fly together by night and warn of impending disaster and death.
 Belief in the Whistlers was particularly common among seamen and miners during the 19th century and many workmen would refuse to work if the whistlers were heard the night before.
-Some believed that these eerie calls were the spirits of the dead, but in fact they were the calls of curlews.
+Some believed that these eerie calls were the spirits of the dead, but in fact they were the calls of Curlews.

 Coal mining.
 Illustration from The Graphic 1871.